electron/electron/npm/README.md

 # atom-shell

 Install [atom-shell](https://github.com/atom/atom-shell) prebuilt binaries for command-line use using npm.

-Works on Mac, Windows and Linux.
+Works on Mac, Windows and Linux OSes that Atom Shell supports (e.g. Atom Shell [does not support Windows XP](https://github.com/atom/atom-shell/issues/691)).

 Atom Shell is a javascript runtime that bundles Node.js and Chromium.
 You use it similar to the `node` command on the command line for executing javascript programs.
 This module helps you easily install the `atom-shell` command for use on the command line without having to compile anything.